Dual Language Immersion Programs

 Notable: Maxwell and Liberty elementaries and Bryan Station middle and high schools are members of the International Spanish Academies.

-FCPS online application -- The window typically is Aug.
+FCPS application -- The window typically is Aug.
 15 to Oct.
 7 for the following school year.

 Note: Students currently participating in the elementary or middle school Spanish Immersion Program do not need to apply for continuation.
 However, if a student wishes to enter the program for the first time at the middle or high-school level, they must inquire at the school and must be able to pass verbal and written tests in Spanish and English.

 - Contact: Ben McMaine, (859) 381-3288 middle school or (859) 381-3308 high school